 Lambi beach lies just north of Kos Town.
 It's a popular beach with water sports and many other facilities.The beach is sand in the north but gets more and more pebbly as you go south and get closer to Kos Town, in places it can be rocky around the entrance.

-Limnionas beach is a small sand beach with some shingle in some areas, particularly around the entrance to the sea.
+Limnionas is a small sand beach with shingle in some areas, particularly around the entrance to the sea.
 Limnionas has a single row of sunbeds available to hire but no water sports or other entertainment.
 It's a bit out of the way so never gets too busy.

 Magic beach is on the south coast and sits between Exotic beach and Sunny beach.
 As you’d expect it has the same slightly coarse sand with some scattered rocks.
 On the beach there are a couple of rows of sunbeds with umbrellas to rent but no water sports.